pselkirk/conguide/WORKFLOW.rst

 ~~~~~~~~~~~~~~~~

 ``conguide all -h`` generates html documents with cross-links: titles in
-the grid, the track list, the featured list, and the bios all link to
+the grid, track list, featured list, and bios all link to session
-session descriptions in the schedule; and participant names in the
+descriptions in the schedule; and participant names in the schedule link
-schedule link to the bios.
-Also, URLs and email addresses in the
+to the bios.
+Also, URLs and email addresses in the descriptions and the
-descriptions and the bios are automatically turned into links.
+bios are automatically turned into links.

 By convention, the file names in ``[output files html]`` do not have the
 ``.html`` extension, because we drop them into Drupal as page names.